-Our membership year runs from September to September.
-Although if space allows, members will be invited to join throughout the year and the dues may be adjusted at that time.
-All previous members will forfeit their membership on October 1st (per the bylaws) if their dues is not received prior to this.
-New members will be accepted at this time.
+Our membership year runs from July to July.
+Although, new members can join at any time.
+All previous members will forfeit their membership on October 1st (per the bylaws) if their dues has not been received.

-Because our membership is limited, you may indicate your interest in joining by completing an inquiry form here or by emailing your contact information directly here.
-We may need to place you on a waiting list.
-The treasurer will notify you when an opening becomes available.
+You may indicate your interest in joining by completing an inquiry form here.
+Currently we are accepting new members but rarely we may need to maintain a waiting list due to meeting space requirements.
+If this happens, the treasurer will notify you when an opening becomes available.